ibexa/documentation-user/docs/content_management/block_reference.md

 - **Name** – Enter a name for the campaign.
 - **Campaign** – Select campaign to display on the Landing Page.
 The list includes all campaigns available on user's Qualifio account which are active or scheduled to launch in the future.

-## Recently added block

-Highlights recently added products from PIM.
-Quickly informs users about new additions for quicker distribution and popularizing added products.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Personalization Scenario** – Select "Recently added items" to display products that were recently added to PIM.
-- **Product Types to be displayed** – Select the type of products to be displayed on the list.
-- **Limit** – Set the number of products to be displayed.

 ## Catalog block

 Shows products from a chosen catalog tailored for a particular group of customers, ensuring a personalized browsing experience.